What does “coño” mean? Decoding this Spanish swear word

 That said, it’s important to be aware that using “coño” in this way can make you sound a bit rough around the edges.
 It’s not a word to be used lightly, especially in formal settings or around people who might find it offensive.

-Describing Boredom: “Coñazo”
+Describing boredom: “Coñazo”

 Beyond exclamations and questions, “coño” has also inspired a related expression: “coñazo.”
 When something is incredibly boring or tedious, you might describe it as “un coñazo.”
 For instance, if you’re sitting through a particularly dull meeting, you might think to yourself, “Esto es un coñazo” (“This is a pain in the ass”).
 Although this expression is derived from a vulgar term, it’s actually one of the milder and more commonly used phrases among those we’ve discussed.
 It’s still not something you’d say in polite company, but it’s less likely to raise eyebrows than some of the other words in this series.